-There may be significant future issuances or resales of our common stock pursuant to a contemplated exchange of outstanding convertible promissory notes and warrants for Units; this may materially and adversely dilute stockholders' ownership interest and affect the market price of our securities.
+There may be significant future issuances or resales of our common stock pursuant to an exchange of outstanding convertible promissory notes and warrants for Units; this may materially and adversely dilute stockholders' ownership interest and affect the market price of our securities.

-Pursuant to the Plan of Reorganization, we issued warrants for the purchase of an aggregate of 15,725,555,070 shares of our common stock (of which 14,999,272,390 are currently outstanding).
+Pursuant to the Plan of Reorganization, we issued warrants for the purchase of an aggregate of 15,725,555,070 shares of our common stock (of which 14,811,986,675 are currently outstanding).
 In addition, pursuant to the Plan of Reorganization, we issued convertible notes in the aggregate principal amount of \$10,357,960 (of which \$10,046,897 in aggregate principal amount is currently outstanding).
 Such notes are convertible into shares of our common stock at prices related to the market price of our common stock at the time of conversion.
-We have had discussions with the holders of such warrants and with the holders of notes in the aggregate principal amount of \$9,246,897 to exchange the warrants and notes into Units on the same terms as being offered to investors by this prospectus.
-Pursuant to the provisions of the notes in the aggregate principal amount of \$10,046,897, if exchange agreements are not entered into, the notes would automatically convert into the Units offered by this prospectus on the same terms as being offered to investors by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
-The recipients of such Units would be entitled to dispose of their securities subject to the requirements of applicable securities laws and subject to any lock-up agreements which such warrantholders and noteholders and noteholders agree to execute.
-Upon the expiration of any such lock-up agreements, the shares of common stock issued to such warrantholders and noteholders would become eligible for resale in the open market (subject to Rule 144 volume limitations applicable to affiliates), potentially causing sales in the market to increase and our stock and warrant prices to decline.
-Additional sales of a substantial number of our shares of our common stock in the public market, or the perception that sales could occur, could have a material adverse effect on the price of our securities.
-In addition, the issuance of Units to such warrantholders and noteholders would dilut
+We have entered into an agreement with the holder of warrants for the purchase of 13,766,343,425 shares of our common stock and notes in the aggregate principal amount of \$8,826,952 to exchange the warrants and notes into Units on the same terms as being offered to investors by this prospectus, except that a portion of which will be exchanged for preferred stock, as discussed in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".
+Pursuant to the exchange agreement, the warrants for the purchase of 13,766,343,425 shares of common stock are deemed to have an aggregate value of approximately \$7,342,000.
+The recipient of such Units would be entitled to dispose of their securities subject to the requirements of applicable securities laws and subject to the lock-up agreement which such holder has agreed to execute (which lock-up agreement shall provide for a lock-up period of four months, subject to certain exceptions as discussed in "Underwriting-Lock-Up Agreements").
+Upon the expiration of any such lock-up agreement, the shares of common stock issued to such holder would become eligible for resale in the open market (subject to Rule 144 volume limitations applicable to affiliates), potentially causing sales in the market to increase and our stock and warrant prices to decline.
+In addition, convertible notes in the outstanding principal amount of \$1,219,945 will automatically convert into the Units offered by this prospectus (assuming that our